baderkha/easy-gin/README.md

 	    })
     }
   ```
- - Easy gin way : seperation of concern and easy input output with your own objects , making it easy to test !
+ - easy-gin way :
+ 	- unit testable
+ 		- your test is input output
+ 		- no need to mock or use external recorders ..etc
+ 	- seperation of concern
+ 		- validation is handled by the UserInput DTO
+ 		- Business Logic is handled by the handler

   ``` go
     var _ easygin.IRequest = &UserInput{} // this struct implements IRequest
     type UserInput struct {